Fasting for 24-hours once or twice a week: how to do it, benefits, potential risks, and what to expect

 Q: What makes Eat Stop eat different from other intermittent fasting methods?

 A: The other methods require a lot of discipline and a weak social life.
-Eat Stop Eat is a better approach to anyone with a sociable lifestyle.
+Eat Stop Eat is a better approach for anyone with a sociable lifestyle.
 You fast once to maintain weight or twice a week to lose weight.
 You can enjoy your favorite foods and drinks for the rest of the week, other intermittent fasting methods require strict protocols when it comes to time.

 Q: Should I exercise on Eat Stop Eat?